Many Average Partial Effects: with An Application to Text Regression: Simulation Studies

+As before, we now illustrate the need of cluster robust method in simultaneous inference.
+As Table 6 shows, the oversize problem of non-cluster robust method is aggravated in simultaneous inference.

 Finally, we investigate the asymptotic behaviors of the case with $A_{10}$, one of the worst-performing cases in the above simulations for simultaneous confidence intervals, to examine whether the performance improves as sample size increases.
 In this set of simulations, set $\beta_2=0.5$ for number of nominal clusters $G_0=200$, $400$, $600$ and $800$, $p=1.5\cdot G_0$, and $n=2.5\cdot G_0$.
+The results are presented in Table \ref{table:asymp_CI}.

 \quad\\